-From our research, online money transfer companies give you the best rates with less margin and no fees.
-Find out why and how…
+From my research, online money transfer companies offer the best rates, with a lower margin compared to banks and no fees.

 Editor’s Note: We started off using our bank to transfer money to Australia from New Zealand, but got told by a friend that it is much cheaper to use an online foreign exchange company.
 I compared the costs and were surprised at the difference.
 We got the best possible rate for every transfer, with a way lower margin than the bank and did not get charged a fee, I was paying $25 with an extra 5% margin on the rate.